 The Problem(s) with old POS Software

 Most restaurants have spent the last few decades fighting with old-fashioned, server/client, Windows-based computer systems.
-The need for a computer server to store data locally and cables to connect this server to front of house registers made these systems expensive to purchase and install.
-And the sheer number of moving parts made them prone to break, especially in tight food preparation and service environments filled with liquid and flying elbows.
+The need for a computer server to store data locally and cables to connect this server to the front of the house registers made these systems expensive to purchase and install.
+And the sheer number of moving parts made them prone to break, especially in fast food preparation and service environments filled with liquid and flying elbows.
 The kicker?
 If you wanted help with fixing – or even just using the system – you were expected to pay $150 for a phone call with your service provider.
-So, you’d end up in a farcical situation where a restaurateur would be trying to fix a complex piece of technology trying to save $150, all the while costing himself far more in lost sales.
+So, you’d end up in a farcical situation where a restaurateur would be trying to fix a complicated piece of technology, trying to save $150, all the while costing himself far more in lost sales.

-Maybe that’s why server/client windows-based POS systems are now seen as a dying breed.
+Maybe that’s why server/client Windows-based POS systems are now seen as a dying breed.

 Enter the Cloud

 While the notion of cloud computing isn’t a new one, its stronghold in the technology world’s collective conscious is, with Apple, Google, Salesforce, Dropbox, and others all making the concept increasingly well-understood and popular.

 In essence, cloud-computing takes the hardware and software you used to have to buy, install, and maintain yourself and makes it available as a service, like a utility that you simply access online and pay for as required.
 Hence the expression Software-as-a-Service.
 It makes your local server a thing of the past, as all your data is now stored in a secure data center somewhere in, let’s say, Idaho.
 You can access great business apps like POS Software, loyalty, employee scheduling, sales management and more online without ever having to actually buy the software.

 Still have questions about cloud computing?
 Here’s a great intro video by Salesforce: